contiv-experimental/cluster/README.md

 Optionally it should be possible to automatically upgrade nodes when configuration repository changes.
 This shall be configurable in cluster manager configuration parameter.
 - **Decommission**: It should be possible for the operator to remotely decommission a node.
-- **Batch operations**: It should be possble for the operator to commission, upgrade or decommission all or a batch of nodes.
+- **Batch operations**: It should be possible for the operator to commission, upgrade or decommission all or a batch of nodes.
-- **Reloads**: In event of node reloads (or node reachabilty changes) it should be possible to verify the node's configuration and automate corrective actions in case of failures.
+- **Reloads**: In event of node reloads (or node reachability changes) it should be possible to verify the node's configuration and automate corrective actions in case of failures.

 ###Cluster
 - **Bootstrap**: It should be possible to bootstrap the cluster remotely. *As described above this feature is provided in form a bootstrap script that will need to be manually run on the first node in initial release of the cluster manager.*
-- **Sustenance and Availabilty**: Cluster manager service shall remain available as long as there is one node up and running in the cluster.
+- **Sustenance and Availability**: Cluster manager service shall remain available as long as there is one node up and running in the cluster.